UN says threat from Islamic State extremists remains high - NewsBreak

 UN says threat from Islamic State extremists remains high

-UNITED NATIONS (AP) — The threat posed by Islamic State extremists remains high and has increased in and around conflict zones, and the group's expansion is "particularly worrying" in Africa's center, south and Sahel regions, the U.N. counter-terrorism chief said Thursday.
+The threat posed by Islamic State extremists remains high and has increased in and around conflict zones, and the group’s expansion is “particularly worrying” in Africa ’s center, south and Sahel regions, the U.N. counter-terrorism chief said Thursday.

 Undersecretary-General Vladimir Voronkov told the U.N.
 Security Council that the group, also known by its Arabic acronym Daesh, continues to use the Internet, social media, video games and gaming platforms “to extend the reach of its propaganda to radicalize and recruit new supporters.”